-It also is determined what the response means in terms of a psychic life "response" to the appeal of form, color, shading, movement, etc. This gives an indication of the child's modes of lived experiencing, or his/her predominant attunement.
+It also is determined what the response means in terms of a psychic life "response" to the appeal of form, color, shading, movement, etc. In particular, this gives an indication of the child's modes of lived experiencing or his predominant attunement.